Unlike most therapeutic programs, Summit has a fully equipped Academic Center.

-During the admissions process parents are provided a copy of the course catalog and encouraged to sit down with their child’s school guidance counselor to select the most appropriate course of study while at Summit Achievement.
+During the admissions process parents are provided a copy of the course catalog and encouraged to sit down with their child’s school guidance counselor to select the most appropriate course of study while at Summit Achievement or Summit Traverse.

 For example, if the student is currently studying Algebra I and is beginning the second semester in this course, the student may select to enroll in Algebra I, Semester 2, at Summit.
 In this way, the student, with assistance from parents and school personnel, is able to select the courses that best suit their needs and result in the least learning time being wasted.

 Most students enroll in 3–4 courses upon admission to Summit.
 A half-credit can be earned if they complete the course in full (whether that be at Summit or after they leave Summit, from their home or school).

 The web-based curriculum helps students gain comprehension in multiple subject areas at the same time by interacting with multi-disciplinary and multi-subject curricula.